 The Executive Board and the Supervisory Board of Viscom AG work together consistently and closely, in keeping with sound and responsible corporate governance.
-They coordinate regu-
+They coordinate regularly and promptly in the areas recommended by the Corporate Governance Code, but also on issues beyond these areas.